Walk for a cure Edinburgh

 Facilities

-Food and drink will be available to purchase within the event village and you are welcome to bring your own refreshments.
+Food and drink is available to purchase within the event village.
+You are also welcome to bring your own refreshments.

 How to get here